How Much Does Content Marketing Cost?

 Content marketing has been a high-return focus for many businesses, and the push for it over the last couple of years reflects how consumers want to gain information.

-Going into 2021, as the more immediate effects of the pandemic wane, it still leaves a lasting effect on the economy and consumer culture.
 If you aren't on the content marketing bandwagon already, it's time to start investing.

 Understanding Your Overall Marketing Cost

 Marketing is all about earning visibility for your products and services.
 Marketing costs scale with the size of your business.
 The more annual revenue you pull in, the more you can dedicate to marketing and the more customers you attract.
-It's a cycle.
+It's a beautiful cycle.

 Not to say that traditional marketing isn't effective, but traditional methods such as newspaper, TV, and billboard advertisements tend to have: